 Buffett considers certain factors that are not found in the balance sheet or financials.
 They are the business and competition-related questions that need a further deep dive.
 Now that you have your potential target stocks in your screener window above.
 Select a stock you like the look of, and ask the following Buffett questions as outlined in the Buffettology book.

-The competitive advantage over others in the industry might be better technology, better products, patents, or even a captive market.
+The competitive advantage over others in the industry might be better technology, products, patents, or even a captive market.
 Does the company’s industry have high entry barriers, e.g., a microchip maker or a telecoms company?
-Also, do not forget is a competitive advantage durable, meaning it will last for at least ten years.
+Also, do not forget that a competitive advantage must be durable, meaning it will last at least ten years.

 Do you understand how the product works?